-The school will continue to monitor working relationships between the parties to ensure no repetition of behaviour / actions or subsequent victimisation of either party.
+The School will continue to monitor working relationships between the parties to ensure no repetition of behaviour / actions or subsequent victimisation of either party.

-27. Anonymous Allegations
+24. Anonymous Allegations

-Employees are encouraged to put their name to any complaint of bullying, harassment or sexual harassment.
+Employees are encouraged to put their name to any complaint of bullying and harassment.

-Where an employee is concerned about being identified the school may explore appropriate measures to reassure and safeguard the employee during the process.
+Where an Employee is concerned about being identified the School may explore appropriate measures to reassure and safeguard the Employee during the process.

-The school cannot guarantee that anonymous allegations will be considered or formally investigated.
+The School cannot guarantee that anonymous allegations will be considered or formally investigated.
 This is in accordance with the principles of natural justice where an individual has a right to know who has made a complaint about them in order to be able to respond fully.

-Where an anonymous allegation cannot be taken forward consideration will be given to reasonable appropriate action to reinforce the school's general expectations regarding staff conduct.
+Where an anonymous allegation cannot be taken forward consideration will be given to reasonable appropriate action to reinforce the School's general expectations regarding staff conduct.

-28. Absence during the process
+25. Absence during the process

-In instances where the absence of either party arises following a complaint the school will seek early advice from an Occupational Health Advisor on how to support the employee in the management of the absence.
+In instances where the absence of either party arises following a complaint the School will seek early advice from an Occupational Health Advisor on how to support the Employee in the management of the absence.

-The Complaint Officer may, at their discretion, decide to proceed with the process in an employee's absence although consideration will be given as to the circumstances.
+The Complaint Officer may, at their discretion, decide to proceed with the process in an Employee's absence although consideration will be given as to the circumstances.

 In cases of absence from work of one of the parties, consideration will be given as to how best to progress the complaint.
-The Complaint Officer may, at their discretion, decide to proceed with the process in an employee's absence but in these circumstances alternative arrangements will be discussed with the employee including providing a written statement or for a Trade Union representative or workplace colleague to attend meetings on their behalf.
+The Complaint Officer may, at their discretion, decide to proceed with the process in an Employee's absence but in these circumstances alternative arrangements will be discussed with the employee including providing a written statement or for a Trade Union representative or workplace colleague to attend meetings on their behalf.

-29. Concurrent Management Action
+26. Concurrent Management Action

-Employees should be advised that reasonable management action to address concerns relating to employment matters should not automatically be perceived in itself as a reason to raise a complaint of bullying, harassment or sexual harassment.
+Employees should be advised that reasonable management action to address concerns relating to employment matters should not automatically be perceived in itself as a reason to raise a complaint of bullying and harassment.

-In the event that an employee raises a complaint of harassment, sexual harassment or bullying in the course of a disciplinary or capability process, both processes may continue concurrently.
+In the event that an Employee raises a complaint of harassment or bullying in the course of a disciplinary or capability process, both processes may continue concurrently.